 I’ve captured a few different eye looks over the past few weeks below. the purple eye look I was experimenting with a new liner and a new eyeshadow palette and the blend on it is not the best, and the liner was one of the worst I’d ever used so please admire the mascara!

 Whilst with one coat I like this mascara I don’t think it’s anything new or wow to me, the fact that I really really can’t go in with a second coat makes it a bit of a pain too and more hassle than what it’s worth.
 I would guess that the full size over time would see a change in the formula, the stickiness is bound to become drier at some point so I recommend starting with the mini size regardless to see if you like the formula first.
 If you would like to give this the road test for yourself you can find this on the Boots’ website here.

-Have you tried this mascara from Benefit yet?
+Have you tried the Benefit Bad Gal Bang Mascara yet?
 I’m curious to know what you’ve thought as to whether it’s a bang, fizz or bust.

 Post contains affiliate links